virantha/pypdfocr/README.rst

 You can specify Tesseract and Ghostscript executable locations manually, as well as the number of concurrent processes allowed during preprocessing and tesseract.
+Defaults to the number of CPUs available.
 Use the following in your configuration file:

 ::